MDhewei/AFTME/README.md

 - **statistics**: Dict files recording the motif informations for all the ligands

-[Datasets](https://github.com/MDhewei/AFTME/tree/master/Datasets): The folder contains the datasets used for large-scale FG-motif identification.
+[Datasets](https://github.com/MDhewei/AFTME/tree/master/Datasets): This folder contains the datasets used for large-scale FG-motif identification.

 - **NonredundantLigID**: The .txt files containing all the PDB codes used for motif extraction for each ligand